go-labx/color/README.md

 ## License

-My SDK is licensed under the MIT License.
+color is licensed under the MIT License.
 See [LICENSE](./LICENSE) for more information.